MatthiasUckert/Terminology/README.md

 # Term List

-The table below shows the first ten terms of our term list.

-The full concept list can be downloaded
+The full term list can be downloaded
 <a href="2_output/term_list.xlsx" download="2_output/term_list.xlsx">here</a>.

 The concept list includes the following columns: